Babayayaga/Routing_on_the_hyperbolic_plane/README.md

 # Routing on the hyperbolic plane
 This repository contains the code for the bachelor thesis _Routing on the Hyperbolic Plane_ at the University of Stuttgart.
 The implementation is written in C++ and utilizes the constrained Delaunay triangulation class of CGAL (version 5.6.1).
 The visualization is built using Qt 5, and the images below were captured from the applet.

+[Link](https://doi.org/10.18419/opus-16746) to the thesis.
+[Youtube Video](https://www.youtube.com/watch?v=K-fwyvpuGFo) that shows the applet in action.

 ## Abstract

  The Euclidean shortest path problem is a problem in computational geometry,